oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

 #.
 Make sure you are using PHP 5.5 or greater.

 #.
 Make sure you are using TYPO3 6.2.0 or greater.

 #.
+Temporarily uninstall seminars, onetimeaccount (if it is installed)
+   and all extensions that use hooks or XCLASSes of seminars.

+#.
 Update to the latest version of oelib and static\_info\_tables.